 Enterprise Risk Management (ERM) is a continuous process of identifying, assessing, addressing and monitoring risks at all levels of the business.
 It enables quantification and comparability of financial as well as non-financial risks.

-When setting these goals, events are identified that could hinder goal fulfilment.
-Identified events are assessed, and against the background of the business’s risk tolerance, a decision is then made on suitable risk measures: avoid, reduce, share or accept the risks.
+When setting these objectives, events that could hinder their achievement are identified.
+These risks are assessed against the company's risk tolerance, and a decision is made on suitable risk measures to avoid, reduce, share or accept the risks.
 The business units' most important risks and measures are followed up as part of the financial monitoring.

-For further information on Vattenfall's strategic, operational and financial risks, please read the risks and risks management section in the Annual and sustainability report (PDF 6 MB).
+For further information, please read the risks and risk management section in the Annual and sustainability report 2016 (PDF 6 MB).